Ryanyzh/ID-Assignment01-1-/README.md

 There is 5 pages altogether and more details is explained later.
 All pages contain a navigation bar with the 5 pages included.

-In the first page, we have the huge band title with a cool guitar background.
+In the first page, there is the title of Imagine Dragons with a background.
+Next, there is a 2 grid column with the left column holding the image of the 4 members and the other column providing a brief description of the band.
+There is a click more button for the users to explore more about the band.

 In the second page, we